Causes of Peeling Paint On Walls and Ceilings by House Painter

 It is common on drywall and old plastered ceilings, but bathrooms, wood decks, crown moulding, siding, and window frames can also be affected by this problem.

-According to the house painter Toronto, paint peels, Chipping paint, or blisters when there is a loss of adhesion between the paint and the surface it is placed on.
+Paint peels or blisters happen when there is a loss of adhesion between the paint and the surface it is placed on

 Lack of adhesion can be caused by many reasons.
 Here are some common causes of Chipping paint, peeling paint, or bubble formation: